leo/muffin-server/CONTRIBUTING.md

 And yeah, all those steps below might seem like a huge leap.
 However you only need to follow them once!

+## Rules

+- Don't do this
+- Don't do that

 ## Setup

 Okay, then let's go on.
 Firstly, make sure that you've forked and cloned the core system: